AMC Theatres Revenue Slides 5% Despite ‘Deadpool 3’ Boost

 times stronger than that of Q2 2024.
 This is a direct result of the greatly improving industry-wide box office throughout the third quarter, which we expect will continue going forward,” Aron said.

-Movie theatres should expect the last seven weeks of 2024 to have plenty of robust business starting with the one-two punch of Universal’s “Wicked” and Paramount’s “Gladiator II,” followed by the Thanksgiving release of Disney’s “Moana 2.”
+Movie theaters should also expect the last seven weeks of 2024 to have plenty of robust business, starting with the one-two punch of Universal’s “Wicked” and Paramount’s “Gladiator II,” followed by the Thanksgiving release of Disney’s “Moana 2.”
 Paramount’s “Sonic the Hedgehog 3,” Disney’s “Mufasa” and Searchlight’s “A Complete Unknown” highlight the December schedule.

-But it is 2025, which will feature a film slate unaffected by widespread production delays for the first time since 2019, that has exhibitors feeling optimistic, with Aron being no exception.
+But it is 2025, which will feature a film slate unaffected by widespread production delays for the first time since 2019, that has exhibitors feeling optimistic — with Aron as no exception.

 “Admittedly, some of our third quarter metrics of 2024 were behind those of last year.
 However, we believe of much greater importance is our bullishness about the impressive movie slate that is coming to our theatres in November and December of 2024, and continuing in 2025 and again in 2026,” he said.
 “Based on what we know now, we expect that the industry-wide box office should markedly rise at year-end and rise yet again for the next two years.”